nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - **2b1.** The system displays an error message: `Error: No sorting order provided.
 Please specify 'asc' or 'desc'.`
     - **2b2.** The Salesperson adds the correct sorting order and reissues the command.
     - **Use case resumes from Step 2.**

 ---

-#### Including Related Use Cases:
-This use case includes the following related use cases:
-- **UC03 - Validate Command Parameters**: This use case is referenced in Step 2 for validating the sorting parameter entered by the Salesperson.

----